blytkerchan/blytkerchan.github.io/_posts/2010-01-08-distributed-software-development-part-3-tools-of-the-trade.markdown

 ---
 author: rlc
+categories:
+- Software Development
+- Source Code Management
+- Version Control Systems
+- Distributed Versioning Tools
+- Documentation Management
+- Integrated Development Environments
+- Hardware Management
 comments: true
 date: 2010-01-08 04:24:21+00:00
 layout: post
-title: "Distributed Software Development Part 3: Tools Of The Trade"
-wordpress_id: 439
 tags:
 - Posts that need to be re-tagged (WIP)
 - software
+title: 'Distributed Software Development Part 3: Tools Of The Trade'
+wordpress_id: 439
 ---

 For software development, there are a few things we need on a daily basis: our source code, our documentation, our integrated development environment (IDE) and our hardware.
 Without any one of these, a software developer is as useless as... well... something very useless.